kalleilves/kalleilves.github.io/README.md

 ## Development

-Run `npm start` to start the Gatsby's development server and `npm build` to build the production version of the site.
+Run `npm run rev` to start the Next.js development server and `npm build` to build the production version of the site.